Directly to the content

 What to consider when producing resveratrol

-Note: The molecule resveratrol is occasionally mistakenly referred to as "resveratol" or "resveratrol".
-In all cases, the same substance is meant – the well-known polyphenol resveratrol.
+Note: The molecule resveratrol is occasionally incorrectly referred to as "Resveratol" or "Reservatrol."
+In all cases, the same substance is meant - the well-known polyphenol resveratrol.

 Sources